Minnow on the Say (novel): Reception

 Pamela Whitlock in The Spectator commented at the time of first publication: "Minnow on the Say will provide a fresh experience for readers who expect every book to whirl them into quick fire thrills.
 From its first pages they will become snared in a delightful web that is more than just a new adventure."

 American writer Daria Donnelly commented in Commonweal in 2000: "Philipa Pearce's 1958 Tom's Midnight Garden [...] is considered one of the finest novels written for children, "as near as any book I know to being perfect in its construction and writing" according to critic John Rowe Townsend.
 But I think Pearce's recently republished first novel, Minnow on the Say [...] is even better."

 It was a commended runner-up for the annual Carnegie Medal.
 In 1959, it was conferred the Lewis Carroll Shelf Award for books deemed to "belong on the same shelf" as Alice's Adventures in Wonderland and Through the Looking-Glass.

+Children's Laureate Frank Cottrell-Boyce recommended the novel as part of BBC Radio 4's 2024 Children's Summer Book Club.